What's Going On

 Take a look.

-- Look at Flower is still available at Amazon and B&N. Hey, Wavy Gravy digs it!
+- Come celebrate the Summer of Love.
+Look at Flower is still available at Amazon and B&N. Hey, Wavy Gravy digs it!
 Also check out Flower’s own site, and now Friend her on her Facebook page.

 - Supermodels love to read!
 Check out SI Swimsuit models Damaris Lewis and Kate Upton finding Flower in their gift bags.